-Toronto-based writer and director Earthwyn (born April 1, 1987) has been independently producing and providing freelance services for film and television for the past eight years.
+Toronto-based writer and director Earthwyn (born April 1, 1987) has been independently producing and providing freelance services for film and television for the past 10 years.
 Formally trained as an Urban Designer, Earthwyn brought his strong design background and professional public speaking abilities to the realm of film in 2010, when he became the owner and founding member of 1987 Productions.
-Since then, Earthwyn has written and directed 4 short films, including the film “Metro,” for which he took home the prize for Best Picture at the Toronto 24 Hour Film Challenge, and has worked on numerous music videos, television shows and feature films.
+Since then, Earthwyn has written and directed 4 short films, including the film “Metro,” for which he took home the prize for Best Picture at the Toronto 24 Hour Film Challenge, and now works as an Assistant Director with the Director’s Guild of Canada.
 “Sugar Cube” marks the debut of Earthwyn’s first animated short film, and is sure to astound audiences with its whimsical animation styles and thought-provoking storyline.

 Executive Producer Aaron Key has over a decade of Audio Post experience under his belt.
 Initially beginning his career as an Audio Engineer, Aaron quickly transitioned into the role of Producer, and has spent the last few years overseeing logistics for film, television and digital projects in the Long Format Department of Pirate Studios in Toronto, Ontario.
 His impressive client list includes CBC, CTV, MTV, Bravo, Cineflix and DHX Media, just to name a few.